The Parables of the Mustard Seed and Yeast

 The Parable of the Mustard Seed

-Found in the three synoptic gospels, the Parable of the Mustard Seed is perhaps Jesus’ most personal illustration of the kingdom of heaven.
-All three accounts are quite similar so I’ve decided to reference only Matthew’s account herein, however, I’ll provide the Mark and Luke links above for your comparison to Matthew’s rendering.
+Found in all three synoptic gospels, the Parable of the Mustard Seed is perhaps Jesus’ most personal illustration of the kingdom of heaven.
+Because all three accounts are quite similar, I’ve decided to reference only Matthew’s account herein, however, I’ll provide the Mark and Luke links above for your comparison to Matthew’s rendering.
 Note too that while this parable is as tiny as a mustard seed, it’s nevertheless fully packed with wisdom.

 Once again, Jesus began this next parable by saying, “The kingdom of heaven is like. . .”
 He was telling this parable to communicate what the kingdom of God is like, using a metaphor to which his audience would easily relate.